compsci682-sp22/compsci682-sp22.github.io/assignments/assignments2022/assignment2.md

 In the notebook `ConvolutionalNetworks.ipynb` you will implement several new layers that are commonly used in convolutional networks.
-You will train a (shallow) convolutional network on CIFAR-10, and it will then be up to you to train the best network that you can. -->
+You will train a (shallow) convolutional network on CIFAR-10, and it will then be up to you to train the best network that you can.
+NOTE: You would need to add code you wrote for part1 of this assignment in their analougus fils in codebase for part2.
+Specifically, you would need to add the forward and backward code you wrote for 'ReLU', 'Batchnorm' and 'Affine' layers in the 'layers.py' file in folder 'cs682' in part2 codebase.

 Open up either `PyTorch.ipynb` or `Tensorflow.ipynb`.
 There, you will learn how the framework works, culminating in training and convolutional network of your own design on CIFAR-10 to